Talk to others with an Ostomy

 As for me, my passion is art - in paint medium, or often, textiles, as in weaving and felting.
 I have done some silversmithing and wood carving in the past as well.
 When the weather is nice, I am obsessed with my gardens - it's like painting with plants.
 I love to plant tropicals in the backyard and pretend I live in the Caribbean (OK, so Lake Huron is a slightly different shade of blue).
 I feel pretty chuffed when I bring Spanish moss back from South Carolina and it survives the Ontario winter (in the garage, but I still get bragging rights).
 If I didn't have a creative outlet, I think I would shrivel up and die.

 That's great!
 My wife paints.
-We have a lot of her art hanging aroiund the house.
+We have a lot of her art hanging around the house.
 Recently, after 12 years together, and 51 in total for me, she managed to convince me to try my hand.
 I will never claim to be an artist, but I have to admit I find it relaxes me.
 It's fun.
 Every now and then we set up our easels together, put on some jazz or classical, mix a cocktail, and paint together.
 Sometimes, if one cocktail turned into 3 or 4, she'd paint a goofy face on my bag.
 It really helped to make me feel less like a monster.

-We're beginning our grass elimination and replacement with gaden program this spring.
+We're beginning our grass elimination and replacement with garden program this spring.
 We're going to put in multiple containers for both vegetables and flowers.
 We're also going to allow a large portion of the yard to go to wildflower meadow.
 As it is, we own a little more than an acre, and it has 27 mature oaks, so we are really shaded.
 Because of that, we are more moss than grass as it is.

 My rider died two years ago and the mower I wanted is just out of reach right now, so I ended up hiring a guy.
 Financially, for what he charges it makes sense.
-It would take years for me to pass the break even point.
+It would take years for me to pass the break-even point.
 That being said, I really enjoyed the Zen of riding the yard.
 I'm hoping gardening will get some of that back.

 Hello Mike.